 Ash Tadros, Director of IT, said, “The workshops helped us apply our new Angular skill development within the context of our organization.
 Plus, it helped teams navigate the mental shift to OOP methodology while giving developers the chance to feed off one another as they take on new development roles.”

 IT director Simon Lauermann said the ability to design specific challenges that reflect their business was key in growing skills within the context of NYC SCA projects and processes.

-Outside of workshops and challenges, developers continue to rely on the technology skills platform to enhance their learning at their own convenience.
+Outside of VILT and challenges, developers continue to rely on the technology skills platform to enhance their learning at their own convenience.